Tran-Steven/leaguewordle/README.md

 <p align="center">
 The word bank contains all of the current League of Legends champions and gives hints if you are close to the target champion. </br>You have 5 tries to guess the correct champion.
-Every incorrect guess produces <a href="#hint-id">hints</a> showing which traits were correct or wrong.
+Every incorrect guess produces hints showing which traits were correct or wrong.
   </br>
   </br>
 You can play the game here: